danielmbirochi/trustwallet-assignment/README.md

 In the root directory, you'll find a `Makefile`, which includes commands for building, running, and testing the application.

+## Testing

+The project includes automated tests that can be run with the `make test` command.
+These tests ensure that all functionalities are working as expected.

+## Future Improvements

+While the current application serves its primary purpose, the following improvements could enrich the application:

+- **Error handling**: By far the most important improvement is error handling.
+The current state of this app lacks proper error handling for targeting production environment.
+- **Logging System**: Implement a robust logging system to trace the application's operations and potential issues.
+- **Application Metrics**: Incorporate a monitoring tool to gather important metrics like memory footprint, block scanning time, request count, error rates, etc., which could provide useful insights into the application's behavior.
+- **KeyValueStorer Database Engine**: Currently, a mock key-value store is used.
+However, implementing a proper database engine will provide reliable, persistent data storage, improving data handling capabilities.

 ## License

 This project is licensed under the MIT License.
 Please refer to the `LICENSE` file for more details.